 Jarom: I created the original filtering engine, and still wish I could spend more time working on the streaming pieces… getting better video quality, a wider variety of filters, better experience watching a movie with filters (so it feels more seamless but still preserves the narrative), etc.

-Jason: I’ve been enjoying trying to tackle the TV clients (Roku when we had it, Android TV now).
+Jason: I’ve been enjoying trying to tackle the TV clients.

 Ian: Mostly internal stuff–stuff that has never seen the light of day.
 If it has to do with trying to make VidAngel more reliable or faster, I have fun working on it.